saloni-github/Safe_Klutcher/README.md

 # Safe_Klutcher

 Safe Klutcher is a random key generation encryption tool for local valuable files in computer.
-The tool helps us to identify possible suspects and logs data of the time of data breaches that happen.
+The tool helps us to identify possible suspects and logs data of the time of data breaches that happen.<br/><br/>
+The tool will ask for two options:
+A. If you want to encrypt a file select option A. Then you will be asked for the path of the file.
+As soon as u give the path your file will be encrypted and a randomly generated password will be provided.
+Keep this password safe as this is the only way to decrypt your files back.
+B. If you want to open an earlier encrypted file select option B. Then you will be asked for the password string.
+Enter the password.
+And your file is decrypted.